 To export data corresponding to the business owner, staff and customers, you can use the Business center privacy portal.
-See Export or delete user data using Business center privacy portal.

 You can delete the following types of Bookings data in response to a DSR deleting request:

 - Business profile information and contacts: You can delete the Bookings mailbox in the admin center.
 After you delete the mailbox, you can restore it with 30 days.
 After 30 days, the account and the corresponding mailbox are permanently deleted.
 For details about deleting a user account, see the section Deleting a user. - Staff details: You can delete staff from the Bookings dashboard.
 To permanently detail staff, you can delete their Office 365 account. - Bookings events: You can delete bookings events from the Bookings calendar, which will remove the customer's information. - Meeting requests, email confirmations/cancellations/updates, and email reminders: You can delete these from the Bookings calendar, which will remove the customer's information.